-The Barcelona businessman who claims he sold his soul to the devil
+The Barcelona businessman who sold his soul to the devil.

 The Barcelona District of Gracia was originally an independent municipality with an important gypsy colony, which is the setting for the following story, as surprising as it is legendary.

 It is 1892, and our protagonist, the businessman Agustin Atzerias, lives at No20, Calle Josep Torres, the central nucleus of Gracia gypsy district.
 His business is doing more than well, and he is in a comfortable financial situation, which allows him to commission some costly and ambitious renovations to his home.

 But misfortune (perhaps because of the context, we can speculate on a gypsy curse) struck Atzerias and all his businesses, which soon became unprofitable until they were dangerously close to bankruptcy.